Jeff Janis: College career

-Janis attended Saginaw Valley State University from 2009 to 2013, and played for the Cardinals.
-After red-shirting in 2009, he caught 9 passes for 130 yards and one touchdown in 2010.
-In 2011, he appeared in all 11 games, starting eight and posted a team-high 968 receiving yards on 48 receptions (20.2 avg.) and 14 touchdowns.
-In 2012, he started all 11 games and was second in the nation with 106 receptions and led all DII players with 1,635 receiving yards, both of which set new SVSU single season marks.
+After redshirting in 2009, Janis caught nine passes for 130 yards.
+He caught a touchdown in 2010, but hardly received any playing time during that sophomore season.
+During his junior season in 2011, Janis had a breakout performance, appearing in all 11 games, starting eight and posted a team-high 968 receiving yards on 48 receptions (20.2 avg.) and 14 touchdowns.
+In 2012, Janis started all 11 games and was second in the nation with 106 receptions and led all DII players with 1,635 receiving yards, both of which set new SVSU single season marks.
 He caught 17 touchdown passes and was named a first-team All-GLIAC selection.
-In 2013, he caught 83 passes for 1,572 yards and 14 touchdowns.
-He earned himself first-team All-GLIAC honors, and was a first-team AFCA Div.
+In 2013, Janis caught 83 passes for 1,572 yards and 14 touchdowns, earning first-team All-GLIAC honors and was a first-team AFCA Div.
 II All-American.

 For his collegiate career, Janis finished second in the history of the GLIAC with 4,305 receiving yards.

 Janis was invited to play in the 2014 Senior Bowl.

+Despite having strong junior and senior seasons, NFL scouts largely overlooked Janis.